fido-device-onboard/pri-fidoiot/component-samples/demo/aio/README.md

 - `owner_to0_rv_blob"`

-  Information containing network address of prospective owner.
+  Information containing network address of the prospective owner.
 Owner shares this information with RV during TO0.
 RV, then shares the same during TO1.
 Device, then uses this information to initiate TO2 protocol.

   Default value: http://localhost:8042?ipaddress=127.0.0.1